 The first two are his trademarks which unquestionably many pastors would confirm.

-His insatiable and irresistible quest for what is proper and fitting thru argument which most often resulted to tensions, skirmishes or conflict but ending with his big laugh when you get mad at him.
+His insatiable and irresistible quest for what is proper and fitting thru argument most often resulted in tensions, skirmishes, or conflict but ended with his big laugh when you get mad at him.

-For all these event, he appeared to hold no grudges.
+For all these events, he appeared to hold no grudges.

-The last were pleasant memories, which includes his generosity to help the young pastors in whatever ways he could, as he shared his past experiences of his painful struggles and persecution in advocating for truth.
+The last were pleasant memories, including his generosity to help the young pastors in whatever ways he could.
+He shared his past experiences of his painful struggles and persecution in advocating for truth.

-Yet when I reflected on all the scenarios objectively, what appeared to be unpleasant are but reflections of his inner self, his true self, his principles, his objectivity.
+Yet when I reflected on all the scenarios objectively, what appeared to be unpleasant are but reflections of his inner self, true self, principles, and objectivity.

-For as I assessed the first two, he was just being true to himself – to be on the side of truth.
+As I assessed the first two, he was being true to himself – to be on the side of truth.
 He was correct to argue, to suspect, to criticize.

-My lifestyle those times did not necessarily fit to what I should be.
-In 1983, I was not living an exemplary life, despite my principled stance and commitment to serve the oppressed people.
+My lifestyle those times did not necessarily fit what I should be.
+In 1983, I was not living an exemplary life, despite my principled stance and commitment to serving oppressed people.

-Good, I did not make it, at that time.
-For I could not imagine what would have happened to the association under my watch.
+Good, I did not make it at that time.
+I could not imagine what would have happened to the association under my watch.

 Analyzing further the two events, I realized the first one took place when we did not know each other personally.
-While the second after we have already established good relationship.
+In contrast, the second was after we had established a good relationship.